hmih/hmih.github.io/content/2023/hello-world.rst

 ---------

 I like minimal themes.
 I like static websites.
 I like the tufte layout.
-So, I cloned [1], made modifications to removed some elements I will not use.
+So, I cloned [1], removed 90% of it, et voilà.

-How does code render?
+Now on to the last chore, how does it render code?

 .. code-block:: python3